influxdata/telegraf/plugins/inputs/directory_monitor/README.md

   # file_tag = ""
   #
   ## Specify if the file can be read completely at once or if it needs to be read line by line (default).
-  ## Possible values: line-by-line, complete-file
+  ## Possible values: "line-by-line", "at-once"
   # parse_method = "line-by-line"
   #
   ## The dataformat to be read from the files.